-We have a few ideas for how those spaces might look—and how they can benefit the organization.
+We have a few ideas for how those spaces might look.

 Researchers have long known that exposure to nature can improve and protect our overall health, particularly our mental health.
-Spending time outside has clear advantages for workers and their employers:
+Spending time outside has clear advantages for the emotional and cognitive comfort of workers and their employers:

 What should these rejuvenating outdoor workspaces look like?
-The settings can really be as varied and versatile as the breakout spaces inside the office, with some areas designed for focused solo work — the quiet oasis—and others for relaxed group work or even hands-on collaboration— the casual gathering place.
+The settings can be as varied and versatile as the breakout spaces inside the office, with some areas designed for focused solo work — the quiet oasis, and others for relaxed group work — the casual gathering place.

-Now that spring is bursting on the scene nearly everywhere, the time is ripe to update outdoor workspaces to promote employee connections, wellbeing and renewal.
+With spring around the corner nearly everywhere, the time is ripe to update outdoor workspaces to promote employee connections, wellbeing and renewal.

-Inside out: Ready access to the indoors is a prime feature of this inviting rooftop deck, equipped with the EMU Heaven table and chairs.
-A restful place to regroup and recharge, right outside the office.
+Inside out.
+Quick access to the indoors is a prime feature of this inviting rooftop deck, equipped with the EMU Heaven table and chairs.
+Make your restful place to regroup and recharge right outside the office.